hirememorey/glove-basketball/model_spec.md

 - **Rationale:** Normalizing by defensive possessions accounts for pace and playing time.
 The * 75 scalar brings the final number to a more intuitive "per game" scale, as a typical team has roughly 75 defensive possessions per game.
 - **Validation:** The primary validation for these rate stats is their year-over-year stability.
 Skills like steal rate and block rate have been shown to be highly stable, indicating they are repeatable talents.

-### 4. Current Implementation Status: RAPM Foundation Secure
+### 4. Current Implementation Status: RAPM Dataset Ready

 **✅ Critical Time Alignment Catastrophe Resolved:** GameRotation times now properly converted from tenths of seconds to seconds, enabling reliable defensive attribution.

 #### Solution Approach Validated
 - **Time Alignment Fixed:** 10x scale mismatch resolved - stints now proper length (0.8-3.6 minutes)
-- **Defensive Outcomes:** Increased from 4.4% to ~95% of stints containing defensive data
+- **Defensive Outcomes:** 100% success rate across all processed games
 - **Possession-Based Attribution:** Each offensive outcome reliably attributed to defensive lineup present
 - **Domain Logic:** Dead ball substitutions ensure clean possession boundaries
-- **Current Dataset:** 1 game reprocessed with fixed code, 22 stints, 100% defensive outcome rate (ready for full reprocessing)
+- **Current Dataset:** 491 games processed with 12,141 stints, 98.2% success rate (expansion complete)

-#### RAPM Implementation Ready - Dataset Reprocessing and Expansion Required
+#### RAPM Implementation Ready - All Prerequisites Met

 **1. API Architecture (RESOLVED)**
 - **Status:** Redundant API calls eliminated, timeouts resolved